Bill Maher Shames Sex Workers After OnlyFans Reversal

 So, in Maher’s mind, “women having sex for money” is anti-feminist and a product of the patriarchy.
 Women couldn’t possibly be sex workers of their own volition, because they enjoy doing it, or because they can make hundreds of thousands (or even millions) of dollars from the comfort of their home by, say, filming themselves having sex with their boyfriend.
 Seems like pretty good work if you can get it.

-It’s also strange given how Maher has dated a number of sex workers in the past—including Karine Steffans, a popular video vixen and stripper who once said of him, “Bill wants someone he can put down in an argument, tell you how ghetto you are, how big your butt is and that you’re an idiot.
+It’s also strange given how Maher has solicited the services of sex workers in the past (adult star Teanna Trump has repeatedly recounted how, when she was 18, and Maher was 57, Maher paid her to have sex with him), and dated a number of others—including Karine Steffans, a popular video vixen and stripper who once said of him, “Bill wants someone he can put down in an argument, tell you how ghetto you are, how big your butt is and that you’re an idiot.
 That’s why you never see him with a white girl or an intellectual.”
 (Steffans is Black.)

 You know what?
 Maher’s patronizing attitude toward sex workers actually makes perfect sense now.